LuicelZhou/Othello-frontend/README.md

 # Description
 A JavaScript and React implemenation for Othello game.

+UI is  implemented by Semantic UI(https://react.semantic-ui.com/)

 Inspired by https://github.com/matfish2/react-reversi